ministryofjustice/cla-end-to-end-tests/behave/README.md

 ## How to run tests

-To run all tests, execute in main behave directory (behave_local if bashed into Docker container):
+To run all tests, execute in main behave directory (/behave_local if bashed into Docker container):

 `behave`